sammeh543/CycleTrackApp/README.md

 ### B. Run as Server/Web App (Network Mode)
 - **Start the Server:**
-  - Double-click `start-broswer-dev.bat` for browser mode with hot reload (good for development or use from other devices on your network).
+  - Double-click `start-broswer-prod.bat` for browser mode (good for use from other devices on your network).
-  - Or use `start-CycleSense-dev.bat` for Electron desktop with hot reload (for development/testing on your PC only).

   - Or use `start-CycleSense.bat` for Electron desktop (production mode, no hot reload, on your PC only).
 - **Access from Browser/Network:**
-  - Only `start-broswer-dev.bat` allows access from other devices on your network (e.g., your phone).
+  - Only `start-broswer-prod.bat` allows access from other devices on your network (e.g., your phone).
 Use this for network/server mode.
 - **Note:** Running in server/web mode requires Node.js and npm to be installed and dependencies to be installed (see above).

 ---